-The cultivation for full term cultivation may use seedlings and then transplanted into pots; 7-10 gallon pots before being transplanted into 50-100gallon pots or bed in the cultivation area.
+The cultivation for full term open air cultivation may use seed starts or clone transplanted into 50-200 gallon pots or soil beds in the cultivation area.

-Full Term cultivation plants will be transplanted in the outdoor cultivation area by the end of May or first week of June to vegetate during the long daylight hours till the sun naturally flowers the plants with 12 hours of light starting in mid-August to finish by October depending on the strains used and the weather.
+Open Air Full Term cultivation plants will be transplanted in the outdoor cultivation area by the middle of May or first week of June to vegetate during the long daylight hours till the sun naturally flowers the plants with 12 hours of light starting in mid-end of August to finish by October depending on the strains used and the weather.